learnf5/BIP200-LABS/BIP200-INTRO-EX-APP-WITH-CM.md

-# Exercise: Deploying Basic Application using Central Manager
+# Exercise: Deploying a Basic Application using Central Manager

 [Return to Lab Contents](#lab-contents)